-- Work through the Edexcel revision guide that has been given to you. - Use pencil to complete the various revision activities. - Check the donut and challenge yourself. - Note down any unknown vocabulary, use your revision guide for help. - The revision guides can be purchased at reception at a reduced cost of £2.50.
+- Work through the Edexcel revision guide that has been given to you. - Use pencil to complete the various revision activities. - Check the donut for the level of difficulty and challenge yourself. - Note down any unknown vocabulary, and use your revision quide for help.